michalkida/site/content/posts/projects/credit_app/index.md

 date = '2024-04-04T00:00:00+02:00'
 draft = false
 title = 'Credit App'
-categories = ['Projects']
+description = 'Overview of building a credit app as a part of a take home interview: architecture, challenges, and implementation details.' tags = ['Backend', 'Django', 'Software Development', 'Python'] categories = ['Projects']
 +++
 Django & Python web app designed to handle credit policies, developed over a weekend as part of a take home interview project for a company.
 Includes a Django REST API and database integration.